Supply is the estimated number of employed people in the workforce that meet your search criteria.

 In many countries, government data simply is not available.
 In others, the data is available, but the coverage within the country is uneven, or the data itself is unreliable.
 In these instances, we prefer not to provide data at all than to provide data that doesn't meet our standards.

 What location types do you have supply data for?

-We calculate supply data at the metropolitan statistical area (MSA) level.
-If your search includes a location that is less granular (e.g. state or city), the supply will be that of the parent MSA.
-If your search includes a location that is larger than the MSA (e.g. state or country), the supply will be the sum that location’s MSAs combined.
+We calculate supply data at the country, state, and metropolitan statistical area (MSA) level.
+If your search includes a location that is less granular (e.g. county or city), the supply will be that of the parent MSA.

 What search filters impact supply?

 We are able to provide supply data for some (but not all) of the job attributes in our search experience: function, occupation, industry (when available), title, skills, certifications, experience level and keywords.
 In other words, adding these filters to your search will change the supply.

 Unfortunately, we can’t provide supply figures for education level and employment type.
 If your search includes either of these attributes, supply is calculated as if those criteria were not part of your search.

 Why do you use government data as the basis for supply?